logo missed.aero

 The background

-Constellation (Flight 245, VT-CQP), tragically struck the Rochers de la Tournette on Mont Blanc while approaching Geneva International Airport.
+On November 3, 1950, the Malabar Princess, an Air India Lockheed Constellation (Flight 245, VT-CQP), tragically struck the Rochers de la Tournette on Mont Blanc while approaching Geneva International Airport.
 All 48 people on board were killed instantly.

 The wreckage was scattered across the glacier and was never officially recovered.
 Over the decades, as the glacier shifted and snow melted, debris from the crash periodically resurfaced.